Skip to Content

 Philippine Eagle: Species Overview, Conservation and Threats

-The Philippine Eagle is in the family Accipitridae.
-This includes hawks, kites, and old-world vultures.
-It can grow to about three feet long.
-This bird is one of the largest animals in the jungle.
-They are brown with feathers on their head that look like hair.
-They have yellow eyes with black pupils.
-This makes them hard to spot in the wild because humans hunt them to eat livestock or their eggs.
+The Philippine Eagle is in the family Accipitridae, which includes hawks, kites, and old-world vultures.
+It can grow to about three feet long and is one of the largest animals in the jungle.
+The eagle is brown with feathers on its head that look like hair.
+It has yellow eyes with black pupils.
+This makes it hard to spot in the wild because humans hunt them to eat livestock or their eggs.

 The Philippine Eagle is endangered, and there are not many alive.
 There are many reasons for this, but one of the main issues is that humans hunt them.
 Another reason is that they cannot find food because animals are in their territory.